What is the dark side of entrepreneurship?

 But I didn’t join my company to get a good wife.

-And I did get a good wife, even after not working in a MNC.
+And I did get a good wife, even after not working in an MNC.

 One fine day, I quit my job.

-The venture I had spoken for months finally took off (read : How our unplanned startup started)
+The venture I had spoken for months finally took off.

 Oh boy!
 What I read in newspapers and what I heard from my friend was nowhere near to what I was witnessing.